ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/00-introduction.md

 organizing the information needed to drive data compression algorithms (using Huffman coding, see @sec:case-study-huffman-coding).

-This chapter covers terminology used for discussing binary trees (@sec:definitions-and-properties), tree traversals (@sec:traversing-a-binary-tree), approaches to implementing tree nodes (@sec:implementing-binary-trees), and various examples of binary trees.
+This chapter covers terminology used for discussing binary trees (@sec:binary-trees), tree traversals (@sec:traversing-a-binary-tree), approaches to implementing tree nodes (@sec:implementing-binary-trees), and various examples of binary trees.